-For this assignment, you will be working in groups of two.
 You will present a societal problem or issue that particularly impacts the older population.
-The presentation should be 20 -30 minutes long and may be in the form of a narrated PowerPoint presentation, a video of yourself discussing this topic, or a scheduled Zoom meeting.
+The presentation should be 15-20 minutes long and may be in the form of a narrated PowerPoint presentation, a video of yourself discussing this topic, or a scheduled Zoom meeting.

-Please select by Session 6 the title of your presentation.
+Please select and email (to your instructor) by Session 6 the title of your presentation.
 The project should provide a clear understanding of the challenges facing older adults who are dealing with the problem or issue.